adyitz/Analyst_BA_Case_Study/Case_Study.md

        - i) What were your considerations when building this model?
        - ii) Based on your conclusions, how would you allocate a $250k marketing budget?
 Describe your thought process.
        - iii) How much average monthly revenue do you anticipate from each product based on your marketing budget allocation?
+       - iv) What additional information would you like to know about the three new products that could help you refine your model and projections?